idleberg/nsL-Assembler-Sublime-Text/README.md

 nsL is a new C-like programming language for writing [NSIS](http://nsis.sourceforge.net) installation wizards.
 The nsL assembler takes nsL code and translates it into original NSIS script which can then be compiled.

+**Note**: This package is compatible with Sublime Text 3 ([Build 3103](http://www.sublimetext.com/blog/articles/sublime-text-3-build-3103) or higher).
+Click [here](https://github.com/idleberg/sublime-nsl-assembler/tree/subl2) for a Sublime Text 2 version of this package.

 ![Screenshot](https://raw.github.com/idleberg/sublime-nsl-assembler/master/screenshot.png)

 *Screenshot using [Hopscotch](https://github.com/idleberg/Hopscotch) color scheme*